featurevisor/featurevisor/docs/datasource.md

 ogImage: /img/og/docs-datasource.png
 ---

-By default, Featurevisor [CLI](/docs/cli) uses the file system for reading/writing data from your project, given it's a Git repository after all.
+By default, Featurevisor [CLI](/docs/cli) uses the file system for reading and writing data in your project, given it's a Git repository after all.
 But the [configuration](/docs/configuration) API allows you to switch to any source via adapters. {% .lead %}

 ## Accessing datasource